-(a) Full-time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his or her part-time rate, whichever is higher.
+(a) Full Time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his part-time rate, whichever is higher.

-(b) The full-time faculty part-time rate is defined and computed as follows:
+(b) The Full Time faculty part-time rate is defined and computed as follows:

-(i) The full-time faculty member's per annum salary divided by two (2x) times the total maximum per semester contact hour workload for that particular school or department as appropriate.
-75% of that sum is the part-time rate for full-time faculty.
-Example: School of Liberal Arts and Sciences, 12 contact hours per semester is the maximum workload.
-Assuming an annual salary of \$23,500 divided by 2 times the maximum contact hour workload (2 x 12 = 24):

-$\frac{23,500}{24}$ = \$979.17 75% of \$979.17 = \$734.37
+(i) The Full Time faculty member's per annum salary divided by two (2x) times the total maximum per semester contact hour workload for that particular school or department as appropriate.
+75% of that sum is the part-time rate for full time faculty.
+Example: School of Liberal Studies, 12 contact hours per semester is the maximum workload.
+Assuming an annual salary of \$12,480 divided by 2 times the maximum contact hour workload (2 x 12 = 24) : $\frac{$12,480}{24}$ = \$520.00.
+75% of \$520.00 = \$390.00

-\$734.37 would be the per contact hour salary rate.
+\$390 would be the per contact hour salary rate.

-(c) Part-time faculty shall receive their present part-time rate or the rate they received during Summer School 1972 or 1973 whichever is higher.
+(c) Part Time faculty shall receive their present part-time rate or the rate they received during Summer School 1972 or 1973 whichever is higher.

 23.4 The Administration agrees that no course or section will be dropped in a capricious or arbitrary manner.
 It further agrees that no course or section will be dropped or cancelled if the income from student enrollment exceeds the cost of Summer School faculty salaries by 50%, within a given school.

-This means that should the income from student enrollments for a given school fall below 50% over the cost of faculty salaries, the Dean (or designee) shall be free to remedy the financial situation by dropping course offerings with lowest enrollments or by combining sections as is appropriate.
+This means that should the income from student enrollments for a given school fall below 50% over the cost of faculty salaries, the Dean or his designee shall be free to remedy the financial situation by dropping course offerings with lowest enrollments or by combining sections as is appropriate.

-23.5 In any event, the Dean (or designee) shall be free to drop or carcel a course or section if the enrollment is seven (7) students or less except where such courses are a requisite for a degree program or certification or where other minimums have prevailed in the past.
+23.5 In any event, the Dean or his designee shall be free to drop or cancel a course or section if the enrollment is 5 students or less except where such courses are a requisite for a degree program or certification or where other minimums have prevailed in the past.